greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ### <a id="topic30"></a>Searching the Greenplum Server Log Files

 Greenplum Database provides a utility called `gplogfilter` can search through a Greenplum Database log file for entries matching the specified criteria.
-By default, this utility searches through the Greenplum Database master log file in the default logging location.
-For example, to display the last three lines of each of the log files under the master directory:
+By default, this utility searches through the Greenplum Database coordinator log file in the default logging location.
+For example, to display the last three lines of each of the log files under the coordinator directory:

 ```
 $ gplogfilter -n 3